-- Each team member shares their data with the TC (follow step 10 for instructions) prior to the team meeting. - Meet for about 30 minutes at the end of each day to discuss the areas noted on the Team Meeting screen (Go to Team Meeting in the Navigation menu, select the Day 2 or later button). - Team members should refer to the PG while the TC conducts the team meeting. - The system populated areas include: - Are there newly identified harm or IJ concerns (system populates only if severity 3 or 4 is marked)? - How much work does each surveyor have left to complete? - Have at least three resident representative interviews been completed? - If the team determines SQC at any point during the survey, the extended survey should be completed.
-If the team plans to complete the extended during the survey, go to Investigations | Facility Tasks from the Navigation menu, initiate the task, and assign the surveyor(s) who will investigate the extended.
+- Each team member shares their data with the TC (follow step 10 for instructions) prior to the team meeting. - The TC should share data with the team so they can follow along on the team meeting screen. - Meet for about 30 minutes at the end of each day to discuss the areas noted on the Team Meeting screen (Go to Team Meeting in the Navigation menu, select the Investigation button). - Team members should follow along on the screen while the TC conducts the team meeting. - The system populated areas include: - Are there newly identified harm or IJ concerns (system populates only if severity 3 or 4 is marked)? - How much work does each surveyor have left to complete? - Review the list of investigation concerns (i.e., CEs = No) and ensure the team discusses potential staffing concerns.
+CASPER PBJ Staffing Data information is flagged as "PBJ Staffing" with a link to the staffing details. - Have at least three resident representative interviews been completed? - The team should discuss whether there are any concerns regarding unethical, criminal, civil or administrative violations by the facility.
+The TC will indicate a response (Yes or No) at the bottom of the team meeting screen.
+If Yes, the assigned surveyor will initiate F895, Compliance and Ethics, for the Facility on the Investigation screen. - If the team determines SQC at any point during the survey, the extended survey should be completed.
+If the team plans to complete the extended during the survey, go to Facility Tasks from the Navigation menu, initiate the task, and assign the surveyor(s) who will investigate the extended.

-Step 22: Complete QAA/QAPI
+Step 22: Complete QAPI/QAA

-- This facility task should take place at the end of the survey; however, with enough time to investigate and follow-on potential concerns. - Prior to interviewing the facility staff about the QAA program, review the Facility Rates for MDS Indicators, prior survey history, FRIs, and complaints to remind yourself of present concerns and repeat deficiencies. - Review the QAPI plan. - During team meetings, ensure you have a list of concerns the facility should be aware of (e.g., harm or IJ, pattern or widespread issues, or concerns identified by two or more surveyors). - To access the reg or IG, click on the tag. - Record your final citation and severity decision by selecting Yes (compliance), No (non-compliance identified), or NA (if the CE does not apply to your investigation). - If you mark a CE as No you should have investigative documentation.
+- This facility task should take place at the end of the survey; however, with enough time to investigate and follow-on potential concerns. - Prior to interviewing the facility staff about the QAA program, review the Facility Rates for MDS Indicators, prior survey history, FRIs, and complaints to remind yourself of present concerns and repeat deficiencies. - Review the QAPI plan.

+- During team meetings, ensure you have a list of concerns the facility should be aware of (e.g., high-risk areas, harm or IJ, pattern or widespread issues, or concerns identified by two or more surveyors). - If a surveyor cites F600 (abuse or neglect), the information will be displayed on the QAPI/QAA screen to ensure the TC determines whether the QAA committee also identified the issue and made a "Good Faith Attempt" to correct it. - To access the reg or IG, click on the tag. - Record your final citation and severity decision by selecting Yes (compliance), No (noncompliance identified), or NA (if the CE does not apply to your investigation). - If you mark a CE as No you should have investigative documentation.
 If you need severity guidance, click on the information icon.